Harrie Fasher - Sculpture

 Recently I was awarded the Helen Lempriere Scholarship and proposed travelling to the UK and Belgium to maintain pre-existing mentorships and instigate another.
 A 2018 residency at the Cite would allow me to utilise the scholarship to undertake an uninterrupted block of personal research.
 As a regional artist it would be invaluable to have direct access to the historically iconic works housed in Paris.

-Harrie is represented by Kind Street Gallery Sydney.
+Harrie is represented by King Street Gallery Sydney.

 “Shoulder to Shoulder” 2017